Are you looking for things to do in Weston-Super-Mare? Here’s all you need to know about visiting this Somerset beach town!

 Holly Lodge is a lovely B&B with cosy rooms and great staff.
 There are a few rooms depending on your budget and needs.
 A full English breakfast is in the mornings and is included in the rate.
 Click here to see rates and book your stay.

-Beachlands Hotel has individually styled rooms which are furnished to a high standard.
+Beachlands Hotel has individually styled rooms that are furnished to a high standard.
 Here, you can also enjoy an indoor heated pool and sauna Beachlands Hotel is the perfect spot for a beachy holiday.
 Click here for rates and to read more about Beachlands Hotel.

 How to get to Weston Super Mare